It is a neurological structure of great interest that is formed by the ventral branch of the four upper cervical spinal nerves.

-- Saphenous nerve: skin on the medial surface of the leg.
+- Saphenous nerve: skin on the medial surface of the portion.

-The cervical levels C1 to C4, are the main contributors to the group of nerves called cervical plexus, in addition, small branches of the plexus join C1 and C2 with the vagus nerve, C1 and C2 with the hypoglossal nerve, and C2 to C4 with the nerve accessory.
+The cervical levels C1 to C4 are the main contributors to the group of nerves called the cervical plexus; in addition, small plexus branches join C1 and C2 with the vagus nerve, C1 and C2 with the hypoglossal nerve, and C2 to C4 with the nerve accessory.

-The sensory branches of the cervical plexus are the minor occipital nerve, transverse cervical nerves to the lateral and ventral surfaces of the neck, the large auricular nerve to the ear and the skin over the mastoid and parotid areas and the supraclavicular nerves along the clavicle. , the shoulder and the upper part of the thorax.
+The sensory branches of the cervical plexus are the minor occipital nerve, transverse cervical nerves to the lateral and ventral surfaces of the neck, the sizeable auricular nerve to the ear, and the skin over the mastoid and parotid areas, and the supraclavicular nerves along the clavicle: the shoulder and the upper part of the thorax.

-The motor branches of the cervical plexus help the muscles that give stability and flexion to the neck, the muscles that provide stability to the hyoid bone, help in actions such as swallowing and the muscles that raise the upper ribs.
+The motor branches of the cervical plexus help the muscles that give stability and flexion to the neck, the powers that provide stability to the hyoid bone, help in actions such as swallowing, and the forces that raise the upper ribs.